PeterJCLaw/nemesis/spec.md

 * `users`: A list of usernames in that college that the authenticated user can administrate.
 Example `['abc1']`.
 Only given if authentication has happened and the user is a member of this college.
+* `user_details`: A map of usernames (from the `users` list) to details about that user.
+Only present if `include_user_details` was present in the request.
+The format of the information is the same as for the per-college endpoint (`/user/:username` below) and follows the same access rules.
 * `teams`: a list of all the teams in that college.
 Example `['team-ABC']`.
 * `college_name`: the name of the college.
 * `counts`: a mapping of useful counts: